 Now I receive some messages from students applying to your program that they need a certain number of "hours".

-Well, if you weren't aware I'd like to let you know that these "hours" are largely inaccurate and misleading.
+Well, if you weren't aware I'd like to let you know that these TEFL course "hours" are often largely inaccurate and misleading.

 There are 2 types of online courses